Persona5-Joker/SQLock/README.md

 ## 🌟 Acknowledgments

-- This project is for the CS4389 Data and Applications Security course at The University of Texas at Dallas - Richardson.
+- This project was developed for the **CS4389 Data and Applications Security** course at **The University of Texas at Dallas - Richardson**.